 - 1. Life circumstances relating to work demands, lack of transportation if vendor transportation is not available or community resources are lacking due to the geography of where they reside. - 2.
 Barriers and competing priorities continue to interfere with families' ability to access services or keeping scheduled appointments for services. - 3.
 Consumer's poor health preventing participation in services. - 4.
 Consumer's unstable housing due to barriers other than regional center diagnosis. - 5.
-Consumer and/or family fear of being reported to immigration or public assistance programs. - 6.
+Consumer and/or family not accessing public assistance program for fear of being reported to immigration and deported. - 6.
 Consumer and/or family substance abuse or domestic violence. - 7.
 Perceived stigma of regional center diagnosis.